Almost everyone knows that for the majority of jobs, you need a clean criminal history.

 Luckily, you don’t need any experience or qualifications, just a valid driving license for the type of vehicle you’ll be using.

-You’ll need to be able to stick to a route, schedule, and pay attention to details.
+You’ll need to be able to stick to a route, and schedule, and pay attention to details.

 Appliance Repair Technician